moderndatacompany/dataos.info/docs/resources/stacks/flare/case_scenario/fingerprinting.md

 - Fraction
 - Datetime

+### **Categorical/Non Categorical Columns**
+Based on the minimum number of non-null values, unique values and distribution of values, it determines and classifies a column as categorical.

 ### **Attributes**
+Refer to the following table, which is used for classification and attribute tagging during the fingerprinting process in DataOS.

 | Category | Attributes|
 | --- | --- |
 | Personal Information | • ID, UUID, API Key<br> • Login ID, password<br> • Name - First and Last<br> • Gender<br> • Organization Name<br> • Bank Issued Card Number<br> • IP Address<br> • URL/Domain<br> • Salary<br> • Blood Group |